DrChromaticNo/nmed3850a/My project/readme.txt

-this is a simple readme file instead
+this is a changed readme